Board Policies

 BPR 5: APPOINTMENT OF ACTING PRESIDENT

-In the absence of the College President, an individual holding the position of Vice President or Chief Officer may be designated by the College President to serve as Acting President of Central Oregon Community College for short periods of time, not to exceed 30 consecutive working days at a time.
+In the absence of the College President, an individual holding the position of Vice President may be designated by the College President to serve as Acting President of Central Oregon Community College for short periods of time, not to exceed 30 consecutive working days at a time.
 For periods in excess of 30 working days, the Acting President of Central Oregon Community College shall be selected by the Board of Directors.

 BPR 6: ORDER OF ADMINISTRATIVE RESPONSIBILITY